 Transferring funds generally takes about 2 business days, so if a transaction happens on Tuesday, you can expect to see that money in your account on Thursday.
-Transferring funds does not occur on weekends, so Thursday transactions will be deposited into your account on Monday.
-Funds from Friday, Saturday, and Sunday will all be deposited on Tuesday as a single deposit.
+Transferring funds does not occur on weekends, so funds from Thursday, Friday, and Saturday will all be deposited on Monday as a single deposit.
 Statutory holidays may delay processing.

 You can view the current status of any given settlement on the Settlements report.
 Each settlement will show one of the following statuses:

 - Deposited: The settlement has been processed and the funds have been sent from Lightspeed Payments to your bank.

 - Pending: The settlement is still being processed.